icatalud/dart-sdk-wiki-2/Building.md

 ./tools/build.py --mode release --arch x64 create_sdk
 ```

-The output will be in `out/ReleaseX64/dart_sdk`, `xcodebuild/ReleaseX64/dart_sdk`, or `build/ReleaseX64/dart_sdk` on Linux, Mac or Windows respectively.
+The output will be in `out/ReleaseX64/dart_sdk` on Linux and Windows, and `xcodebuild/ReleaseX64/dart_sdk` on MacOS.

 Build the 32-bit SDK: